joshbegley/nyt-latest/README.md

 https://www.nytimes.com/interactive/polls/kansas-us-senate-election-polls-2026.html

 **After a Hero’s Fall, What to Do With the Art That Honored Him?**\
-`Artists who created public depictions of the civil rights icon Cesar Chavez have had revisit their works after revelations emerged of Mr. Chavez’s sexual abuse of girls in the movement.`\
+`Artists who created public depictions of the civil rights icon Cesar Chavez have had revisit their works after accusations emerged of Mr. Chavez’s sexual abuse of girls in the movement.`\
 https://www.nytimes.com/2026/04/23/us/cesar-chavez-art-changes.html

 **Iowa Governor Election 2026: Latest Polls**\